usnistgov/SFA/README.md

 Install the ActiveTcl **8.5 32-bit** version of Tcl.

-- Download the ActiveTcl installer from <https://www.activestate.com/products/activetcl/downloads/>.
+- Download the ActiveTcl installer from <https://www.activestate.com/products/tcl/>.
 You will have to create an ActiveState account.
+- **Tcl 8.5 32-bit might only be available as a paid legacy version of Tcl.**
 - The Windows installer file name is: ActiveTcl-8.5.18.0.nnnnnn-win32-ix86-threaded.exe
 - SFA can be built only with ActiveTcl 8.5.18 (32-bit).
 ActiveTcl 8.6.n and 64-bit versions are not supported.
 - Run the installer and use the default installation folders